-Hiring and Working with a Professional Organizer
+Hiring and Working with a Financial Organizer

 Here are some good tips on hiring and working with a professional organizer to get your home or office running efficiently and smoothly.
 There’s also information here for people with chronic clutter issues and even more serious needs.